aimanalhazmi/ml-data-profiler/README.md

 make jupyter-kernel
 ```

-You can now select **ml-data-profiler** as a kernel in Jupyter Notebook/Lab.
+You can now select **fairfluence** as a kernel in Jupyter Notebook/Lab.

 ## ⚙️ Makefile Commands